massung/lexer/README.md

 	CL-USER > (my-lexer " x = 10 ")
 	#<LEXER::LEXER 21B0FA8A>

+*Note: whatever keyword options are passed to the lexer are also passed to all the token patterns compiled.*

 The `LEXER` object has four methods that are used to either tokenize or inspect the current state of the itself.
 Of these, the most pertinent one is the `LEX-NEXT-TOKEN` method.
 This is a function that - when called - will return the next token in the source.

 	CL-USER > (funcall (lex-next-token *))